Caroline John: Early life and education

 John was the third of eight children born to Vera (née Winckworth), an actress and singer, and Alexander John, a theatre director.
 She was educated at St. Joseph's Convent School, Crackley Hall in Kenilworth.

 After training at the Central School of Speech and Drama, she worked in theatre and toured with the Royal Shakespeare Company and the National Theatre Company.
 She appeared in Juno and the Paycock in a 1966 production directed by Laurence Olivier, King Lear, Rosencrantz and Guildenstern are Dead, and The Merchant of Venice.

 John also appeared as Hero in Franco Zeffirelli's 1965 National Theatre production of Much Ado About Nothing.
 This production was adapted for television and shown on BBC1 in February 1967.
 It was subsequently lost from the BBC archives, but in 2010 it was announced that a copy of it had been discovered in the US Library of Congress as part of a substantial tranche of missing British TV.
-An extract including John was released by the BBC in 2016, with the play due to be repeated in its entirety for the first time on 28 December 2024.
+An extract including John was released by the BBC in 2016, with the play reaired in its entirety for the first time on 28 December 2024.